zuhair-mzk/ctf-portfolio/README.md

 - 💻 Reverse engineering and encoding tricks
 - 🌐 Web security, TLS simulation, and attacks

-Each challenge folder contains a brief write-up, sample I/O files, redacted code, and test results where appropriate.
+Each challenge folder contains a brief write-up, sample I/O files, redacted code, and test results where appropriate

 ---